 The hut manager was quite a character.
 She told me that, for most of the year, she drives a school bus, but spends her summers running the hut to get a little peace and quiet.
 In September, she’ll head back down into the valley to resume her normal job until next summer.
 She said the work wasn’t too hard as there were not that many people passing by.
 Unlike the other refueling spots that we had seen so far, road access to this hut was nonexistent, with just a track used by the national park van to bring her supplies.
 In the hour and a half that we spent there, only one other hiker turned up, ate a quick bowl of soup and set off again.
 Apart from the two German girls, she wasn’t expecting anyone else to spend the night.
 So, all in all, it seemed like a great way to spend the summer.

-And, when the thunderstorm finally hit us about an hour and a half into the descent, we were glad we weren’t in some rocky, exposed area.
+And, when the thunderstorm finally hit us about an hour and a half into the descent, we were glad we weren’t in some rocky, exposed area as we would have been on the normal route.
 Instead, we were on a sort of sunken path between two villages when everything suddenly turned very dark, the wind started blowing like crazy and the heavens opened with lashing curtains of rain.